 There are several situations where rehoming a cat is in everyone's best interest.

 Unfortunately, undesirable behavior is the reason some cats are rehomed.
-Undesired behavior can range from scratching furniture to biting or scratching the humans in the household or eliminating them outside the litterbox.
+Undesired behavior can range from spraying or scratching furniture to biting or scratching the humans in the household or eliminating them outside the litterbox.

 Whilst these are all nasty behaviors that need to be corrected, there´s usually a solution better than rehoming a cat.
 Hiring a cat behaviorist to help you train your cat to use the litterbox and reduce their environmental anxiety will likely correct those behaviors and is cheaper and easier than it seems.